Dash Cam Troubleshooting Guide

 f.
 If you have a dual Dash Cam, disconnect the rear camera cable from the front unit.
 If the front unit works as normal, there could be an issue with the connection cord or rear camera.

 g.
 Remove the Micro SD card from the Dash Cam and power it up.
-If the Dash Cam powers up without the SD card inside it, then the SD card is causing an issue.
+If the Dash Cam powers up without the Micro SD card inside it, then the SD card is causing an issue.

 2. If your Dash Cam is freezing while driving, automatically restarting or shutting down while driving, or showing an SD card error, try the following: